SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-16-schwarzenegger-again.md

 Schwarzenegger had posted a YouTube video making shocking amounts of sense about the Russian invasion of Ukraine (later an article in _The Atlantic_), and another about fascism in the US.
-He spoke of his love for the Russian people, Russian colleagues he'd known, the enormous price his father paid for being on the fascist side in WWII, and pleading with the Russian people:
+He spoke of his love for the Russian people, Russian colleagues he'd known, the enormous price his father paid for being on the fascist side in WWII.
+He pleaded with the Russian people:

 > "I don't want you to be broken like my father."

-I also admitted that I had scant patience for jocks of any sort, due to a lot of jocks-vs-nerds abuse growing up that taught me gyms were places of pain, abuse, and cruelty:
+I also admitted back then that I had scant patience for jocks of any sort, due to a lot of jocks-vs-nerds abuse growing up.
+They taught that me gyms were places of pain, abuse, and cruelty:

 > It takes a lot to bring tears to my eyes at the words of a former athlete in a sport I
 > don’t like, turned actor in movies I don’t like, turned politician for a party I don’t